I wrote! Reader NotesGo to section

-Let’s say it: the waterfalls on the Brazilian side have such incredible panoramic views that they excite.
-But the Cataratas on the Argentine side give us the possibility to dive into the jumps, experience them, feel their strength.
+Let's say it: the Waterfalls on the Brazilian side have panoramic views so amazing that they thrill.
+But the Cataracts on the Argentine side give us the possibility to go into the jumps, experience them, feel their strength.
 Today we tell you what includes the entrance to the Park.

-The Iguazu Falls, in addition to to be a World Heritage Site, are one of the 7 Natural Wonders of the World.
-Almost 80% of them are on the Argentine side, in an area protected within the Iguazu National Park.
+The Iguazu Falls, in addition to being a World Heritage Site, are one of the 7 Natural Wonders of the World.
+Almost 80% of them are located on the Argentine side, in a protected area within the Iguazú National Park.

-When you visit the Falls, there are some information that you will need to keep in mind when entering the Park:
+When you visit the Falls, there are some information you need to keep in mind to enter the Park:

 These are the tours included with the entrance to the Iguazu National Park:

-Within the Iguazú National Park there is a train that runs from the entrance (Central Station – first station) to the Garganta del Diablo Station (third station).
-Once there, to access the Garganta del Diablo, you have to walk along a walkway of 1100 m (Paseo Garganta del Diablo).
+Within Iguazú National Park there is a train that runs from the entrance (Central Station-First Station) to Garganta del Diablo Station (third station).
+Once there, to access the Garganta del Diablo, you have to walk along a 1100 m walkway (Paseo Garganta del Diablo).

-It is 600 m walk from the information center to the Cataratas Station (second station) along a path surrounded by vegetation.
-It is recommended to go this way towards Cataratas Station and from there take the train towards the Garganta del Diablo.
+It is 600 m walk from the information center to Cataratas Station (second station) along a trail surrounded by greenery.
+It is recommended to go this towards Cataratas Station and from there take the train to Garganta del Diablo.

 It is accessed from Cataratas Station.
-It’s 1750 m walk on walkways.
-Here you can visit the San Martín, Mbiguá, Gpeque Bernabé Mendez, Adán and Eva, Bosetti, Chico and Dos Hermanas.
-It is a path with low difficulty.
-The estimated visit time is 2 hours and you can access this circuit until 17 pm.
+They are 1750 m walking along walkways.
+Here we visit the jumps San Martin, Mbiguá, Gpeque Barnabé Mendez, Adam and Eve, Bosetti, Chico and Dos Hermanas.
+It is a trail with low difficulty.
+The estimated visit time is 2 hours and this circuit can be accessed until 17.

 It is accessed from Cataratas Station, past the lighthouse.
-It’s 1700 m walk on walkways.
-The last part is a path between stones.
-From here you can see the jumps Dos Hermanas, Chico, Alvar Nuñez and Lanusse.
-The circuit is of medium accessibility and the estimated visit time is 1 hour and 45 minutes.
+It's 1700 m walking along walkways.
+The last part is a road between stones.
+From here you can see the Dos Hermanas, Chico, Alvar Nuñez and Lanusse jumps.
+The circuit is of average accessibility and the estimated visit time is 1 hour and 45 minutes.
 Access to the circuit is allowed until 17.

-It is accessed from the Central Station and is a route of 7000 m (round trip).
+It is accessed from Central Station and is a 7000 m journey (round trip).
 It is recommended for trekking, bird watching and getting to know the jungle.
 It is interpretive and self-guided.
 Here you access the Salto Arrechea.
-The difficulty is low in the first 3200 m, high in the 200 m that follows and a half in the final 100 m.
+The difficulty is low in the first 3200 m, high in the 200 m that follow it and a half in the final 100 m.
 The estimated visit time is 3 hours.
-Entrance is allowed from 8 to 15 and must be finished before dark.
+Entry is allowed from 8 to 15 and must be terminated before dark.